blobject/agave/README.md

 ## distribution

+On the [downloads page](/agaric/agave/downloads) you will find:

 * [agave-*REV*-src.tar.gz][1]
     * contains font files, glyphs source, FontForge file, changelog, and license document
 * [agave-*REV*.tar.gz][2]
     * contains only the font files
 * [agave-*REV*-just.tar.gz][3]
-    * same as preceding but the font has smaller line height; this is for users who prefer vertical space efficiency over the ability to see highly positioned accents (cf. [issue #3](/agaric/agave/issue/3/006-big-line-height))
+    * same as preceding but the font has smaller line height; intended for users who prefer vertical space efficiency over the ability to see highly positioned accents (cf. [issue #3](/agaric/agave/issue/3/006-big-line-height)).

-**packaging:**
+**(unofficial) packages:**

+*note:* the following packages install the "agave-*REV*.tar.gz" version of the font, not the "-just" version.

 * deb: [ttf-agave][4]
 * ebuild: [media-fonts/agave][5]
 * pacman: [ttf-agave][6] (AUR)
 * rpm: [agave-fonts][7]

-**note:** these packages install the "agave-*REV*.tar.gz" version of the font, not the "-just" one.

 In each form of distribution, the actual font files are named `agave-?.ttf`,
 where `?` stands for `r`, `b`, `i`, or `z`, representing the *regular*, *bold*, *italic*, and *bold+italic* variants respectively.

 **archiving:**

-At every revision, the original font files are backed up, but source files, documentation, and the -just version are not.
+At every revision, the original font files are backed up, but the "-src" and "-just" are not.
 Only the latest revision of the latter files are uploaded on Bitbucket.

 ## discussion